nifyacorp/NIFYA-Master/testing-tools/outputs/reports/api-testing-summary.md

 Test results are saved to the following locations:
 - `outputs/reports/`: Detailed markdown reports
-- `outputs/subscription-tests/`: Subscription test results
-- `outputs/user-tests/`: User profile test results
-- `outputs/notification-tests/`: Notification test results
-- `outputs/integration/`: Integration test results
+- `outputs/responses/`: Raw API responses

 ## Conclusion

 The NIFYA API testing framework provides comprehensive validation of the platform's API functionality.
 It has identified several critical issues that need to be addressed, particularly in the subscription and user profile management areas.
 The notification management system is fully operational and meets all requirements.

+With the addition of authentication service tests, the framework now covers all major API areas of the NIFYA platform.
 By addressing the identified issues according to the provided recommendations, the NIFYA platform will achieve a much higher level of stability and reliability.

 ---
 Generated: April 3, 2025